sky-shift/skyshift/docs/source/architecture/architecture.rst

 Skylet represents an abstracted interface to manage the lifecycle of a cluster or a set of clusters.
 Within each Skylet, there are various controllers that manage different aspects of the cluster.
 Below, we describe a subset of these controllers:

 - **Cluster Controller**: Monitors the cluster state.
-- **Job Controller**: Monitors the state of Skyshift-submitted jobs.
+- **Job Controller**: Monitors the state of SkyShift-submitted jobs.
-- **Service Controller**: Monitors the state of Skyshift-submitted services.
+- **Service Controller**: Monitors the state of SkyShift-submitted services.
 - **Flow Controller**: Creates, updates, and deletes jobs and services on the cluster.
 - **Network Controller**: Manages the endpoints for services that span across clusters.